Maschell/hid_to_vpad/README.md

 # FAQ

-### What about XBOX controller
+### What about XBOX controllers?
-The Xbox controller are no HID devices.
+Xbox controllers are not HID devices.
 But it can be used in combination with the [Network Client](http://gbatemp.net/threads/hid-to-vpad-network-client.466150/)!

 ### Is my controller supported?
 Take a  look at this [repo](https://github.com/Maschell/controller_patcher_configs)

 ### ???
-Do you have an other question?
+Do you have another question?
 First take a look at:
 - the [controller_patcher repo](https://github.com/Maschell/controller_patcher)
 - the thread on [gbatemp](http://gbatemp.net/threads/hid-to-vpad.424127/)
 - the [wiki](https://github.com/Maschell/controller_patcher/wiki)